 Students studying in Portland have access to the UO Portland Output Room located within the College of Design space in the White Stag Block.
 This facility offers high-quality, mediated wide-format printing and scanning and convenient hours.

 Willcox Hearth Cafe

-Located in Eugene, the Studio Shop is a resource for students enrolled in School of Architecture & Environment courses.
-The shop provides a safe, and professionally supervised space in which students can create high-quality projects, while learning skills that further prepare them to excel in their careers.
+Located in Eugene, the Lawrence Hall and Millrace woodshops are a resource for students enrolled in School of Architecture & Environment and other College of Design courses.
+The open shop environment provides a safe and professionally supervised space in which students can create high-quality projects, while learning skills that further prepare students to excel in their careers.